 - Middle name(s)

-Your parchment will print your primary name as recorded in your student record.
+Your parchment will reflect your primary name as recorded in your student record.

-- an administrative error has occurred and is notified to Registry Graduation Team within three calendar months of your graduation date, or
+- Administrative errors reported to the Registry Graduation Team within three calendar months of your graduation date.

-- a change is required under the Gender Reassignment provisions of the Equality Act 2010.
-In this case please email us at Graduation@glasgow.ac.uk.
-To verify your identity, we will ask for identification in your new chosen name, such as deed poll, passport, or driver's licence.
-For doctorates or if you have a dissertation stored at the library, we will notify them of any changes to names to ensure that this change can be reflected to ensure consistency of records.
-When contacting us to request your new parchment, please specifically state if you do not want us to do this.
+- Name changes required under the Gender Reassignment provisions of the Equality Act 2010.
+In this case, please contact the Graduations Team and provide identification in your new chosen name, such as deed poll, passport, or driver's license.
+For doctorates or if you have a dissertation stored at the library, we'll ensure consistency of records.
+If you prefer that we do not notify them, kindly specify this when requesting your new parchment.

-If you have changed your name following completion of your course of study (for example, through marriage, or by Deed Poll), and wish to demonstrate to a prospective employer or educational institution that your degree certificate belongs to you, supporting documentation showing the name change should accompany the certificate.
+If you've changed your name after completing your course of study (for example, through marriage or by Deed Poll) and need to prove ownership of your degree certificate to a prospective employer or educational institution, accompany the certificate with supporting documentation demonstrating the name change.

 General Replacement Parchment Information

-If your degree parchment is lost, stolen or damaged and you graduated in academic session 1988/89 onwards, you may obtain a replacement when we are able to issue replacement parchments again.
-If you graduated before this date and require confirmation of your degree you should apply for a Certifying Letter.
+If your degree parchment has been lost, stolen, or damaged and you graduated during or after the academic session 1988/89, you will be eligible to obtain a replacement parchment once our replacement parchment service becomes available again.
+For those who graduated before this date and require confirmation of their degree, we recommend applying for a Certifying Letter.